 The JGC is inspired by the life and legacy of Dr. Judith Grunfeld, née Rosenbaum (1902 - 1998), the formidable teacher, headmistress, and right-hand woman to Sarah Schenirer during the nascent stages of the Bais Yaakov Movement in Kraków, Poland.
-While critical to the movement's success as an educator, administrator, and fundraiser, Grunfeld eventually went on to revolutionize Jewish education beyond Kraków.
-After fleeing Nazi Germany with her husband in 1934, the couple settled in England, with Dr. Grunfeld becoming headmistress of the Jewish Secondary School in London founded by Rabbi Dr. Shlomo Schonfeld.
-It was there that Rabbi Schonfeld and Dr. Grunfeld evacuated and cared for hundreds of Jewish children during WWII and the devastating Blitz of London.
+While critical to the movement's success as an educator, administrator, and fundraiser, Dr. Grunfeld eventually went on to revolutionize Jewish education beyond Kraków.
+After fleeing Nazi Germany in 1934 with her husband, Dayan Isidor Grunfeld, the couple settled in London, England.
+Dr. Grunfeld becoming headmistress of the Jewish Secondary School in London founded by Rabbi Dr. Avigdor Schonfeld.
+It was there that his son, Rabbi Dr. Shlomo Schonfeld, and Dr. Grunfeld evacuated and cared for hundreds of Jewish children during WWII and the devastating Blitz of London.

 Building on the Shoulders of Giants